-Based on recommendations by the ARRC Business Loans & CLOs Working Group, the ARRC has proposed two different approaches to develop more robust syndicated loan fallback language which are covered in this consultation and on which feedback is requested below.
+Based on recommendations by the ARRC Business Loans Working Group, the ARRC has proposed two different approaches to develop more robust bilateral loan fallback language which are covered in this consultation and on which feedback is requested below.
 The first is an "amendment approach", which would provide a streamlined amendment mechanism for negotiating a replacement benchmark in the future and could serve as an initial step towards adopting a hardwired approach (see Appendix I).
 Second is a "hardwired approach", which would provide market participants with more clarity as to a how a potential replacement rate will be identified and implemented (see Appendix II).
 The amendment approach and the hardwired approach each have their pros and cons, and they may behave differently in different market environments.
-The amendment approach uses loans' flexibility to create a simpler, streamlined amendment process.
-It is similar to the "LIBOR replacement" language that has developed in the syndicated loan market in the past year, it maximizes flexibility and it also does not rely on a rate (term SOFR) and spread adjustment methodology that does not yet exist.
+The amendment approach uses bilateral loans' flexibility to create a simpler, streamlined amendment process.
+It is similar to the "LIBOR replacement" language that has developed in the syndicated loan market in the past year, and it maximizes flexibility.
 However, it may simply not be feasible to use the amendment approach if thousands of loans must be amended simultaneously due to an unexpected LIBOR cessation.
-This could create the very real possibility of disruption in the loan market.
-Additionally, the amendment approach is likely to create winners and losers in different market cycles.
-In a borrower-friendly market, a borrower may be able to extract value from the lenders by refusing to include a compensatory spread adjustment when transitioning to SOFR.
-Non-consenting lenders still would be subject to the lower rate.
-In a lender- friendly market, lenders might block a new proposed rate, forcing the borrower to pay a higher interest rate, such as the alternate base rate7 for a period of time.
+This could create the very real possibility of disruption in the loan market, absent significant pre-planning and guidelines to prevent disruption.
+Additionally, the amendment approach may create winners and losers in different market cycles.
+In a Borrower-friendly market, a Borrower may be able to extract value from the lender by refusing to include a compensatory spread adjustment when transitioning to SOFR.
+In a Lender-friendly market, the Lender might block a new proposed rate, forcing the Borrower to pay a higher interest rate, such as the alternate base rate9 for a period of time.
+The amendment approach does not require the Lender to propose a replacement benchmark at any time, creating the possibility that loans could bear interest at the alternate base rate (or other fallback already included in the contract) until the loan matures.
 For these reasons, working group members who are proponents of use of the amendment approach at the current time generally believe that eventually some version of a hardwired approach will be more appropriate.
 Market participants who choose to adopt the proposed amendment approach should therefore expect that future amendments to those provisions, if possible, may be desirable prior to any LIBOR cessation.